 Minnesota Sloppy Joes are made with cream of mushroom soup and defined by the potato chips and dill pickles that go on top of the sloppy joe, inside the bun.
 Forget about just having potato chips on the side to go with the sloppy joe; crunch right into the chips and pickles as you take your bites of the sandwich.
 For another fun way to prepare a sloppy joe, try my super-special Sloppy Joe Recipe!

 Minnesota Sloppy Joe

 In the 1930s, a cook named Joe (makes sense) decided to add some tomato sauce to ground beef.
-These ‘loose meat sandwiches’ with the tomato sauce became known as Sloppy Joes.
+These “loose meat sandwiches” with tomato sauce became known as Sloppy Joes.

-This Minnesota Sloppy Joe recipe adds cream of mushroom soup to the ground beef, and us here in the midwest know a thing or two about using cream of mushroom soup in lots of our hot dishes!
+This Minnesota Sloppy Joe recipe adds cream of mushroom soup to the ground beef, and folks here in the midwest know a thing or two about using cream-of-mushroom soup in lots of our hot dishes!

 What makes a “Minnesota” Sloppy Joe different?
 Lots of things!
 The sauce itself utilizes that cream of mushroom mentioned earlier, but it is also all about the way it is served.
 Pickles and potato chips.
 I highly recommend crunchy dill pickles and plain salty potato chips.
 It’s a total package and one that folks outside of the midwest may not understand.
 No worries!
 We don’t mind keeping some of our delicious secrets here! 😉

 With just a few simple ingredients, you can take a classic favorite recipe and tweak it just a little to change things up a bit.

 How to Make Minnesota Sloppy Joes